childsb/glusterfs-hadoop-docs/Fedora19WithGluster.markdown

+GlusterFS is a clustered distributed file system that requires two or more servers.
+GlusterFS needs to be installed on each server within the cluster.
+After which a GlusterFS volume needs to be created and configured.

+To achieve this on Fedora 19, please follow the instructions below.
+These instructions assume we are building a 4 node GlusterFS cluster using hostnames server1-4:

+1) [Download and Install Fedora 19](http://fedoraproject.org/en/get-fedora) on all the servers that you intend to use within the GlusterFS Cluster.

-On each server, do the following:
+2) Install and start GlusterFS on each server by doing the following:
 `yum install glusterfs glusterfs-server glusterfs-fuse` `service  glusterd start`

-(this will fail, but its required to get glusterd into the /usr/sbin directory) `cd /usr/sbin`
+(starting the service will fail due to a bug in Fedora, but its required to get glusterd into the /usr/sbin directory.
+Just ignore the failure)

+`cd /usr/sbin`
 `./glusterd`

-Stop the Firewall so you can successfully peer probe `service iptables stop`
+3) Stop the Firewall so you can successfully peer probe `service iptables stop`
 `chkconfig iptables off`
 `systemctl stop firewalld.service`

-Create your brick.
+4) Create your brick.
 This can a single directory or a block device you mount onto this directory `mkdir /mnt/brick1`

-On server-1, Peer Probe to create a trusted storage pool `gluster peer probe server-2`
+5) On server-1, peer probe the other servers within the cluster to create a gluster trusted storage pool (this defines the GlusterFS "cluster") by running the following commands:

-Create the Gluster Volume
+`gluster peer probe server-2`
+`gluster peer probe server-3`
+`gluster peer probe server-4`

+6) On server-1, run the following commands to build the GlusterFS Volume:
-`gluster volume create HadoopVol  <host>:/mnt/brick1 int3.rhs:/mnt/brick1  <host>:/mnt/brick1`
+`gluster volume create HadoopVol  server-1:/mnt/brick1/hadoop server-2:/mnt/brick1/hadoop server-3:/mnt/brick1/hadoop server-4:/mnt/brick1/hadoop `
 `gluster volume start HadoopVol`
 `gluster volume status`